-That was only the beginning of centuries upon centuries of horror haunting a bleak land open to the 20th century visitor, battles and betrayals told through scores of ruined castles, abbeys, and massive stone walls.
+That was only the beginning of centuries upon centuries of horror haunting a bleak land open to the 20th century visitor, battles and betravals told through scores of ruined castles, abbeys, and massive stone walls.
 You find no glitzed theme parks in the borders, no swank hotels or tours to gimmicky made-up castles with costumed natives guarding souvenir shops.
 And few chain stores in these little towns.
 Even fewer banalized malls and fast food franchises.
 Instead, borderers offer mostly rough-and-ready accommodation and hearty staple food at prices about one-third down from touristy norms.
 Add to that an open welcome that reminds you of going home.
+Perhaps that's what you are doing.
+Armstrong...